Address Complex Mental Health and Social Issues With a Focus on Clinical Social Work

 Student-Centered Support and Client-Centered Curriculum

-Utica College’s Master of Social Work (MSW) degree online, with a focus on clinical social work and recovery values, prepares you for social work careers that drive mental health for diverse populations.
-Graduate ready to sit for your state’s licensure exams*.
+Utica University’s Master of Social Work (MSW) degree online, with a focus on clinical social work and recovery values, prepares you for social work careers that drive mental health for diverse populations.
+Graduate ready to apply to take your state’s licensure exams*.

 The MSW degree includes a four-hour personal psychotherapy requirement, which is designed to encourage appreciation of the value the role that self-awareness plays in clinical social work and helps you understand what it is like to be in the client’s seat.
 When it comes to field hours, faculty in the MSW degree online program will work with you to identify and secure field placements that provide you with relevant experience.